eaysin-arafat/js-utility/README.md

 ## Available Functions

 Array Functions
-head(array): Returns the first element of an array. indexOf(array, value): Returns the index of the first occurrence of a value in an array. initialize(array, value): Initializes an array with the specified value. intersection(array1, array2): Returns the intersection of two arrays. intersectionByIndex(array1, array2): Returns the index-based intersection of two arrays.
+-head(array): Returns the first element of an array.
+-indexOf(array, value): Returns the index of the first occurrence of a value in an array. initialize(array, value): Initializes an array with the specified value. intersection(array1, array2): Returns the intersection of two arrays. intersectionByIndex(array1, array2): Returns the index-based intersection of two arrays.